-English Language Acquisition classes are offered to Limited English Proficient students to develop communication skills, function effectively in jobs, pursue a higher degree, and participate as members of the community.
-Course pathways include Adult High School 21+ program, GED® tests, college or current or future work.
-Students enrolled in IDEA (Integrated Digital English Acceleration) courses learn English and college and job skills.
+English Language Acquisition (ELA) classes are offered to limited English proficient students to develop communication skills, function effectively in jobs, pursue a higher degree, and participate as members of the community.
+Course pathways include Adult High School completion, GED® tests, college, or current or future work.
+Students enrolled in IDEA (Integrated Digital English Acceleration) courses learn English as well as college and workplace skills.
 Classes may be taught using a team teaching model to facilitate classroom and on-line learning.
-On-going pre- and post- CASAS assessment is required.
-Class fees are \$25 per quarter.